The VW e-Golf is an understated, reliable electric car

-The reason we mention the ID.3, is that it will probably be similar to the Golf in size.
-If you want an advanced electric car, prefer to stick to the VW brand, and can wait until summer 2020, the VW ID.3 is a good bet.
+The reason we mention the ID.3, is that it is similar to the Golf in size.
+If you want an advanced electric car, prefer to stick to the VW brand, the VW ID.3 is a good bet.

 - Typical VW build quality

 - No active thermal management system for the battery

 The Volkswagen e-Golf comes with a 35.8 kWh battery which translates to a real world range of about 130 miles.

 The VW e-Golf range is not the best in its class.
 In fact, it’s bottom of the table in the 5-seat family car category.

 Nonetheless, a range of 130 miles or so on a single charge will probably meet your daily needs in the vast majority of situations.